climate Archives - Side Arts

 Click here for the application / registration

-Enter by: 27 February 2023
+Enter by: 10 February 2025

 Creative Climate Awards Artist Benefits

-• A month long exhibit in NYC
+- A month long exhibit in New York City

-• Present your work through HII social media takeovers
+- Present your work through HII social media takeovers

-• Meet-and-greet curators, mentor, judge and artists events
+- Meet-and-greet curators, mentor, judge and artists events.

-About the Human Impacts Institute
+About Human Impacts Institute

 For more information, contact programs@humanimpactsinstitute.org.